 Interestingly, even though Smartshares provide many of the index funds, they rarely emerge victorious on a cost basis.
-In fact, only twice.
-With the emerging markets fund, and with small investments in the Australian Resources fund.
+In fact, only once.
+With small investments in the Australian Resources fund.

 Sharesies is no where to be seen.
 They tend to perform very poorly with small investing amounts because of their high $30 administration fee.
 I presume a lot of their investors are new investors and with low investment amounts.
 They could be paying over 1% in fees with this fee structure.
 This is not the definition of a low cost index fund.
 But at least Sharesies is getting people investing through easy to understand language and information.

 Ironically, Sharesies funds perform much better with higher investing amounts.
 They are very competitive in that space.

 The 4 most popular funds are the NZ50, US500, NZ Bond, and world.
 In terms of cost, InvestNow perform best on the global stage, and Simplicity on the local stage.